jmartinkova/guide/docs/application/projects/list/detail/questionnaire.rst

     Phase selection widget.

-By selecting the phase you are currently in, we can see the desirable questions that are not yet answered in red.
+By selecting the phase we are currently in, we can see the desirability of questions.
 We can also see the number of questions that still need to be answered in this phase for each chapter in the chapter list.

+There are three desirability states the question can be in:

+- **red, with a pen icon** - this question must be answered in the current phase
+- **light grey, with an hourglass icon** - this question will have to be answered in some later phase
+- **green, with a checkmark icon** - this question has already been answered

 ..
 NOTE::